This post may contain affiliate links. Read our disclosure policy here.

 Meal prep this salad:

 - Layer all the salad ingredients inside 4 meal prep containers except for the sliced avocado.
 Pack about 2 tablespoons of salad dressing inside four small, lidded containers.
-The morning of, slice ¼ of an avocado and in top of the salad.
+On the morning of, slice ¼ of an avocado and place it on top of the salad.
 Drizzle salad dressing right before enjoying it for lunch.

 This was delicious however there was no balsamic in the dressing.
 Am I missing something?